Why do I always have the sense that TV stock recommendations are loaded? And never in my favor.*

 And that is an outcome I have yet to hear offered on TV.

 I want less noise; so I zoom in to a longer term chart, rather than cling to the one-minute chart.
-Again, strategy is important to me, so statements like “I am long/short… such and such” are meanless.
-As is, “such and such looks strong/weak here, so…” or “I am recommending to my clients that…” These are rarely strategies.
+Again, strategy is important to me, so statements like “I am long/short… such and such” are meaningless to me.
+As is, “such and such looks strong/weak here, so…” Or this one: “I am recommending to my clients that…” These are rarely strategies.
 These are tactics.
-And if you look at most of them, their big moves have already occured.
+Maybe.
+(Or darts.)
+And if you look at most of the underlying companies, their big stock moves have often already occurred.

 Others agree with me.
 Bloomberg’s Barry Ritholtz is on my side.
 But then, he is one of those rare folks who explain why he feels the way he does, citing research to do so.
 A handful of others do this, too.
 Emerging markets leader, Mark Mobius.
 Motley Fool’s Tom Gardner.
 My friend Dodge Dorland–former President of the NYSSA (New York’s CFA Institute Chapter) and partner in Landor Capital Management.)
 They base decisions on research backed with objective decision-making.
 This breeds confidence in their own decisions.
 Not false certainty, or worse, hope.